 Andrew is a tiny city located in the state of Iowa.
 With a population of 378 people and just one neighborhood, Andrew is the 411th largest community in Iowa.
-Andrew has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Andrew has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Andrew is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Andrew isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Andrew are a mix of both white- and blue-collar jobs.
 Overall, Andrew is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Andrew who work in food service (17.97%), personal care services (11.52%), and sales jobs (6.91%).

 Overall, Andrew’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.